You may think that serious (critical) illnesses only strike others. But the reality is quite different.

 One method is to multiply your annual income by three.
 That’s because if you become seriously ill, you may not be able to work.
 Multiplying your annual income by three means you will be able to pay off your living expenses and long-term debts for 3 years.

-When calculating your coverage amount, consider how long children will rely on your salary.
+When calculating your critical illness coverage amount, consider how long children will rely on your salary.
 And if sending them to college is part of the plan, factor in the tuition fee as well.

 - Calculate your expenses